-Psychology 871: Social Cognition Spring Quarter 2007 Mon.
-12:30 - 3:18 Lazenby Hall 120 Instructor Russell Fazio 100c Lazenby Hall Phone: 688-5408 E-mail: fazio.11@osu.edu Course Overview This course is intended to provide an introduction to research in social cognition.
+Psychology 871.01: Social Cognition Spring Quarter 2009 Monday 12:00 - 2:48 Lazenby Hall 120 Instructor Russell Fazio 100c Lazenby Hall Phone: 688-5408 E-mail: fazio.11@osu.edu Course Overview This course is intended to provide an introduction to research in social cognition.
 Social cognition is the study of the cognitive underpinnings of social behavior and the ways in which we think about our social world.
 This class will be conducted in a lecture/discussion format.
 Typically there will be two lectures during each class session, separated by a short break, with adequate time for questions and discussion.
-Course Textbooks Bless, H., Fiedler, K., & Strack, F. (2004).
-Social Cognition: How Individuals Construct Social Reality.
-New York: Psychology Press.
+Course Textbooks Fiske, S. T., & Taylor, S. E. (2008).
+Social Cognition: From Brains to Culture.
+New York: McGraw-Hill.
 Hamilton, D. (2005).
 Social Cognition: Key Readings.
 New York: Psychology Press.
 Course Requirements Readings are assigned for each week, and are to be read by the Monday class with which they are associated.
-Each week's readings consist of a chapter from the Bless et al. text and influential journal articles reprinted in Hamilton's reader.
-A few additional readings also will be assigned.
-These will be made available on the Carmen website, http://carmen.osu.edu.
+Each week's readings consist of chapter(s) from the Fiske & Taylor text and influential journal articles reprinted in Hamilton's reader.
 Grades will be based on: